Hooked on You: A Dead by Daylight Dating Sim: Gameplay

-Development
+Development and release

 In 2021, Behaviour Interactive held a survey regarding Dead by Daylight, with one of the questions asked of the fans was about what type of genre they would like the company to explore in the future featuring Dead by Daylights characters; one of the possible options was a dating sim.
 On February 22, 2022, it was reported that on February 16, Behaviour Interactive had filed a trademark for a project titled Hooked on You: A Dead by Daylight Dating Sim.
 The description for the trademark states that it covers video games, as well as comic books and graphic novels.

-Marketing and release

 Hooked on You was announced with a teaser trailer during Dead by Daylight's 6th anniversary livestream, hosted by Behaviour Interactive, on May 17, 2022.
 The trailer revealed a cartoon art style as well as the four characters to be featured in the game: The Huntress, The Spirit, The Trapper, and The Wraith.
 It was also announced that Psyop would be developing the game.
 Hooked on You was released on August 3, 2022.

 Reception

-Hooked on You received "mixed or average reviews", according to review aggregator Metacritic..
+Hooked on You received "mixed or average reviews", according to review aggregator Metacritic.

 PC Gamers Tyler Colp praised the game for its "magnetic" portrayal of the characters.
 He credited the writing with treating them "like real people", regardless of how "ridiculous and detached from their violent role in the multiplayer game" they were.

 Evan Valentine, writing for ComicBook.com, gave the game a rating of 2.5 out of 5 stars.
 Valentine appreciated its aesthetic and artwork, stating that it was able to successfully represent "the menace of each slasher", but felt that many of the jokes told by the game's narrators were "hit-or-miss", even for fans of Dead by Daylight.
 He also criticised the way the game attempted to combine genres, which, in his words, frequently caused it to suffer from "an identity crisis".

 GamesRadar called it "a bit tame" for lacking any nudity or erotic content to make up for what they felt were lackluster minigames.
 Polygon said it is "surprisingly solid", but too self-conscious about being a parody, which they found too distracting.
 RPGFan similarly criticized what they felt was too much of a focus of self-referential humor and said it would probably only appeal to Dead by Daylight fans.
 In contrast, NME said it would likely appeal to both visual novel and Dead by Daylight fans.